dibyendumajumdar/dmr_c/README.md

 #### Bugs

 Many bugs have been fixed in the LLVM backend and the tool is able to compile and run real programs.
 However there are still bugs that mean that the generated code is sometimes not correct.
 See the `tests/bugs` folder for examples of programs that fail to compile successfully.
 If you hit a problem, please submit a bug report with a minimal example of program that fails.

+## Using dmr_C as a library

+The dmr_C is also a library and can be linked and used by application programs.
+As a library it is made up of several components:

+* Tokenizer - this converts the input stream into tokens
+* Preprocesser - this carries out C pre-processing
+* Parser - this parses the token stream and creates parse tree and symbols
+* Linearizer - this takes the parsed tree and symbols and generates SSA IR
+* Optimizer - this performs various optimizations on the SSA IR
+* LLVM backend - this takes the SSA IR output and converts this to LLVM IR

 ## Links